-The Okanagan Centre for Innovation (OCI) is a 9,728 m2 (104,715 s.f.) state of the art facility that will house everything from small start-up companies to large technology firms and expansive public space that together will serve as a modern hub of innovation, entrepreneurship, technology, and creativity.
+The Innovation Centre is a 9,728 m2 (104,715 s.f.) state of the art facility that will house everything from small start-up companies to large technology firms and expansive public space that together will serve as a modern hub of innovation, entrepreneurship, technology, and creativity.

 What is the purpose of the OCI?

-The Okanagan Centre for Innovation will provide a vibrant, creative, and innovative environment designed to facilitate the growth of the technology and entrepreneurial ecosystem; create jobs, drive economic growth, and help to build Canada’s strongest, most creative and entrepreneurial technology and innovation community, right here in Kelowna.
+The Innovation Centre will provide a vibrant, creative, and innovative environment designed to facilitate the growth of the technology and entrepreneurial ecosystem; create jobs, drive economic growth, and help to build Canada’s strongest, most creative and entrepreneurial technology and innovation community, right here in Kelowna.

 Where is the development located?

-The OCI is being proposed on a 2,025 m2 (21,800 sf) lot at the corner of Doyle and Ellis beside the downtown library, in the heart of Kelowna’s Cultural District.
+The Innovation Centre is being proposed on a 2,025 m2 (21,800 sf) lot at the corner of Doyle and Ellis beside the downtown library, in the heart of Kelowna’s Cultural District.

 What’s the rationale for creating a facility like this?